Published April, 2014

 Types of User Proposals

-General proposals are evaluated three times a year by the PRP most closely related to the research topic to ensure fair opportunity through a competitive process.
+General proposals are evaluated two times a year by the PRP most closely related to the research topic to ensure fair opportunity through a competitive process.
 To be considered for acceptance, the proposal score given by the PRP must meet or exceed the minimum established for the current fiscal year.
-For fiscal year 2013, the cut-off score is 4.20.
+For fiscal year 2014, the cut-off score is 4.00.
 Authors should be aware that additional requirements exist if you are Resubmitting a Proposal that was previously rejected by the review panel.
 If the proposal was not accepted due to funding limitations, no additional requirements exist for your proposal package.
 Proposals received after the review cycle deadline will be held until the next cycle.

-On the proposal form, researchers can identify circumstances that may warrant special consideration, such as restricting data for protection of intellectual property (IP), rapid access to meet an urgent deadline for a grant application, or requesting use of non-EMSL resources.
+On the proposal form, researchers can identify circumstances that may warrant special consideration, such as restricting data for protection of intellectual property (IP), rapid access to meet an urgent deadline for a grant application, or requesting use of non-EMSL-owned resources.
 These proposals will be exempted from the review cycle above and evaluated on an expedited case-by-case basis (usually 1-2 weeks).
 Those that do not meet the standards below will compete for resources in the next available review cycle.

-- Researchers who are providing funding for staff support or identifying a proprietary proposal must provide a contract mechanism (charge code or subcontract number) to cover associated labor and/or instrument time depending on the restriction of data.
+- Researchers who are providing their own funding for EMSL staff support or identifying a proprietary proposal must provide a contract mechanism (charge code or subcontract number) to cover associated labor and/or instrument time depending on the restriction of data.
 These projects will be accepted provided they do not take resources away from nonproprietary competitive research (i.e., highly subscribed resources are not eligible for requests under this category), and are valid for up to one year.
 Proposals containing proprietary information will be reviewed under restricted protocols to maintain confidentiality.
 For non-federally funded proprietary work, the U.S. Department of Energy requires payment for full-cost recovery of the facilities used, which includes, but is not limited to, labor, equipment usage, consumables, materials, and EMSL staff travel.

 - Requests for rapid access are accepted on a limited basis and provide 30 days access, beginning with the start of the experiment.
 To qualify, requests must clearly demonstrate one of the following: